BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 # 1. Introduction
-I created this github page in order to give a reference in my job applications.
+I created this github page as a reference for my job applications.
 Please consider this README file as an extension of my resume.

 This github page presents some of my works written in C++, python and java.